 - Conrad, C. and A. Glas, 2018, `Dejà Vol‘ Revisited: Survey Forecasts of Macroeconomic Variables Predict Volatility in the Cross-Section of Industry Portfolios.

 - Conrad, C. and A. Glas, Individual Experience and Portfolio Choice.

-- Dovern, J., Glas, A. and G. Kenny, Differences in Density Characteristics.
+- Dovern, J., Glas, A. and G. Kenny, Heterogeneity in density forecasts.

 Between 2011 and 2019, I have taught tutorials and Stata-tutorials for the Bachelor courses `Economic and Social Statistics‘, `General Statistical Methods‘ and `Empirical Economics: Statistics and Econometrics‘ as well as the Master course `Advanced Econometrics‘ at Heidelberg University.

-Contemporary Economics; Economic Modelling; Economics Letters; Empirical Economics; International Journal of Forecasting; Journal of Banking & Finance; Journal of Money, Credit and Banking; PLOS ONE
+American Economic Review: Insights; Contemporary Economics; Economic Modelling; Economics Letters; European Economic Review; International Journal of Forecasting; Journal of Banking & Finance; Journal of Macroeconomics; Journal of Money, Credit and Banking; PLOS ONE